 This graceful, fragile-looking, elegant and extremely agile animal walks silently and alert through the Andean highlands, almost as if waiting for something extraordinary to happen.

-The high value of its fibres dates back to ancient times, where it was considered a symbol of nobility and its fibres were only woven by the “Virgins of the Sun”.
-In fact, for the Incas it was considered against the law for anyone but royalty to wear Vicuña garments.
+The high value of the Vicuna’s fibre dates back to ancient times, where it was considered a symbol of nobility and the fibres were only woven by the “Virgins of the Sun”.
+In fact, for the Incas it was considered against the law for anyone but royalty to wear Vicuna garments.
 It is the ultimate gift from the Inca gods.

 Today, the Vicuna is the national animal of Peru and is represented on the Peruvian coat of arms.